 The most common problems that can arise with lilly pillies are:

 - Psyllids – Some lilly pillies are frequently attacked by this sap sucking pest which can be difficult to eradicate.
 The species Syzygium australe and it’s many cultivars are very susceptible.
 Psyllids only attack new leaves causing distortions that look like small bubbles or pimples.
 Control can be difficult as the insect is well protected inside these bubbles.
 Gardeners have told us they’ve had success with regular sprays of OCP eco-oil combined with OCP eco-neem whenever new growth is present.
 We have not run trials ourselves so this isn’t approved on the product labels.
 Of course the easier option is to simply not plant Syzygium australe and it’s cultivars.
 The other lilly pilly types are usually psyllid resistant with only occasional small outbreaks.

-- Sooty mould – this is a secondary problem caused by sap sucking pests (like scale and aphids).
-Apply eco-oil and the sooty mould will dry up and flake away.
+- Sooty mould – this is a secondary problem caused by sap sucking pests (like scale, mites and aphids).
+Once you identify and the control pest the sooty mould will dry up and flake away.

-- Mealybugs – spray with eco-neem and ensure thorough coverage to reach everywhere the mealybugs are hiding.
-Or release our Backyard Buddy Linda (a special type of ladybeetle) onto infested plants and watch her feast on the mealybugs!
+- Mealybugs – spray with OCP eco-neem and ensure thorough coverage to reach everywhere the mealybugs are hiding.

 - Ants – if you notice lots of ants on your lilly pilly then it means you’ve got sap suckers present and the ants are feeding on their sugary excretions.
-Control the sap suckers (with either eco-oil or eco-neem, where applicable) and the ants will go away.
+Control the sap suckers (with either OCP eco-oil or OCP eco-neem, where applicable) and the ants will go away.
 You can speed things up by applying a band of horticultural glue around the base of trunks to restrict their movements.